PRX/Infrastructure/stacks/README.md

 # Setup

+# Misc

+- The Augury stack currently assumes that the bucket referenced in AdFilesS3BucketArn is in the same region where Augury tasks are being launched

 ## Amazon SES

 All necessary Amazon SES identities (i.e., domains that apps and services will be sending mail from) must be set up before the stacks are created.